-The 2012 program is designed to determine the size and grade of the gold deposit identified in the Long Fault Anomaly, to follow up on the indications of gold mineralization in the Central Pediment, Central Mineralized and Jasperoid Basin anomalies and explore East Pediment & Coal Canyon targets.
+The 2012 program is designed to (i) follow-up on significant drill results at the CMZ and the Long Fault anomaly; (ii) follow-up on the indications of gold mineralization in the Central Pediment and Jasperoid Basin anomalies; and (iii) explore East Pediment & Coal Canyon targets.

 See map at http://nulegacygold.com/i/pdf/NUG 2012 Drill Site Map.pdf.